apostrophecms/apostrophe-documentation/tutorials/core-concepts/07-front-end-assets/01-pushing-assets.md

 layout: tutorial
 ---

-# Pushing assets to the browser

-"Hang on, this site is _really_ bare bones and I need to add some styles just to see what's going on."
+# Styling Your Content

+The first thing most website visitors see isn't the content or how well the navigation is organized, it's how the website looks.
+Is it a modern, visually consistent, and readable, or does it look like it hasn't been updated since it was originally hosted by Geocities in 1995?

+If all you have are some basic templates in the default boilerplate project, you probably need some styling to get your site ready for the 21st century.
+In this section, you'll learn to create stylesheets and to push CSS and JavaScript files to your project and provide the visual structure and styling that you need.

 ## Configuring stylesheets

-OK!
-Take a peek at your `lib/modules/apostrophe-assets/index.js` file and you'll spot some really simple configuration that is already pushing a `site.less` file, as well as a `site.js` file.
+ Take a peek at your project's `lib/modules/apostrophe-assets/index.js` file and you'll spot some really simple configuration that is already pushing a `site.less` file, as well as a `site.js` file.

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-assets/index.js" %}